& context = nullptr) const

 /**

-* Create a new FeatureGroup
+* Create a new FeatureGroup.
+A FeatureGroup is a

-* group of Features
+* group of Features defined in the FeatureStore to

-* describe a Record
+* describe a Record.

-The FeatureGroup
+The FeatureGroup defines

 * the schema and features contained in the FeatureGroup.
 A

-definition is composed of a list of
+* FeatureGroup definition is composed of a list of

-and configurations for its
+* EventTimeFeatureName and configurations for its

-* OnlineStore
+* OnlineStore and OfflineStore.
+Check Amazon

 * your Amazon Web Services account.